 "How can we do all of this with Jesus gone from us?" is surely one of the questions running through the minds of the apostles as they stared longingly up into the sky.
 The answer to that question will of course be heard next week as we celebrate the gift of the Comforter, the Holy Spirit, at Pentecost.
-But for now, the reminder that it is time to stop staring at the sky and to get on with the work of the Kingdom is timely and appropriate, and reassuring.
+But for now, the reminder that it is time to stop staring at the sky and to get on with the work of the Kingdom is indeed timely and appropriate, and reassuring.

 So, our reading from Acts is an interesting beginning.
 It's not a start from zero, but a restart, a redirection, a re-energizing and re-commissioning of his disciples by Jesus, the risen Christ.
-Perhaps we - disciples of Jesus and "friends of God" - can also hear it as a reboot, a restart, a redirection, a re-energizing and re-commissioning, and a moving forward in faith.
-May God continue to bless us as we turn our gaze from the sky to the world in which we witness.
+Perhaps we - disciples of Jesus and "friends of God" - can also hear this message of a new phase in faith as a reboot, a restart, a redirection, a re-energizing and re-commissioning, and a moving forward in faith.
+What will our own "book of acts" look like as we continue to move forward in our own new phase of faith?
+Only God knows for sure, but with the help and guidance of the Holy Spirit we will have a wondrous time as it unfolds for us.